Is CBD Effective Without THC?

-Secondly, keep in mind that CBD primarily works with one set of endocannabinoid receptor (CB2) while THC works primarily with the other receptor (CB1 in the brain).
+Secondly, keep in mind that CBD primarily works with one set of endocannabinoid receptors (CB2) while THC works primarily with the other receptor (CB1 in the brain).

-There are some issues which THC does have a positive effect on.
+There are some issues that THC does have a positive effect on.

 The three most noted are: